Offbeatmammal/jsErrLog/README.markdown

 You may also add additional JavaScript in your response if you want to.
 You could for example show a simple <code>alert(…)</code> box telling the user that the error has been logged and that you are looking into it.
-However, do not that the alert box might pop up multiple times being both annoying and/or making the browser unusable if stuck in a bad loop.
+However, do note that the alert box might pop up multiple times being both annoying and/or making the browser unusable if stuck in a bad loop.
 Another option would be to have a 'soft popup' show up in the client's web interface.

-Also, note that not JavaScript errors will always be errors that the user will notice.
+Also, note that not all JavaScript errors will always be errors that the user will notice.
 Maybe he/she will never click on the button that would trigger the broken callback function etcetera.